smallDazza/T2A1-B/README.md

 ![Merge Sort code](./images/merge%20sort.png)

 Efficiency / Performance: the time complexity / worst case Big O notation of this algorithm is O(nlogn).
-Because we are recursively dividing into subarrays, the will be a time complexity of O(logn).
+Because we are recursively dividing into subarrays, this will be a time complexity of O(logn).
 Then for each function call will be a time complexity of O(n).
 Therefore this algorithm results in a O(nlogn) time complexity.
 This algorithm will work well on large data sets and is the preferred process for sorting linked lists.

 References: